calugj/platoon-cps/src/report/platoon.typ

 The preferred choice was to use Python as programming language, as it's very convenient.
 Moreover, Python offers a wide range of libraries that are very practical.
 In particular NumPy library was used to perform matrices operations, and Matplotlib library to draw plots.
-Colab was chosed as Google's cloud implementation of Jupyter Notebooks as is very convenient to performs iterated tests.
+Colab was chosen as Google's cloud implementation of Jupyter Notebooks as is very convenient to performs iterated tests.

 = Experiments

-The core challenge of this project is to demonstrate a Cooperative Adaprive Cruise Control (CACC) simulator in action.
+The core challenge of this project is to demonstrate a Cooperative Adaptive Cruise Control (CACC) simulator in action.
 CACC allows the involved vehicles to follow the preceding vehicle by keeping a desired relative distance by exploiting the wireless communication and the onboard sensors, i.e. radar.
 In a CACC platoon, every vehicle has access to the preceding vehicle's speed and acceleration, and manages to measure the inter vehicle distance through onboard independent sensors.
 The attached Jupyter Notebook contains all the details of the Python code.